edimaudo/hackathon_coding_challenges/Civicode/kiva/readme.md

 [Kiva](https://www.kiva.org) is a social impact organization with a mission to expand financial access to help under-served individuals and communities thrive.

 ### About The Application
-The application leverages Kiva's data snapshot to build financial tools that would help further poverty alleviation and financial inclusion.
+The application leverages Kiva's data snapshot to build financial tool that would help improve poverty alleviation and financial inclusion.

 The application focuses on two key areas:
 - **Fund distribution**: How might we optimize fund distribution to borrowers?
 - **Loan impact**: How might we show the impact of the loans?